saifulislampi/floability-cli/README.md

 - [Miniforge Installation](https://github.com/conda-forge/miniforge)
 - [Miniconda Installation](https://docs.anaconda.com/miniconda/install)

-All required dependencies for floability are specified in the `environment.yml` file.
+All conda specific dependencies for floability are specified in the `environment.yml` file.
 To create the environment, use the following command:

 ```bash
 conda env create -f environment.yml